 Why would I Want to Freeze My Credit Report?

 Identity theft is on the rise.
 In 2017 over 16 million people were victims of identity theft.
-In September of 2017,the credit bureau Equifax, has reported the now famous data breach on their system.
-Hackers where able to steal information on a total of, estimated 145.5 million consumers.
+In September of 2017, the credit bureau Equifax has reported the now-famous data breach on its system.
+Hackers were able to steal information on a total of, estimated 145.5 million consumers.

 In order for hackers or thieves to open credit cards or any other tradeline under your name, they will need to be able to pull one or all of your credit reports.
 Freezing your credit report basically locks out any thief from applying for any trade lines under your name.
 Freezing your credit report is the best thing you can do to protect yourself from identity theft.